mattkentz/frontend-test-gyg/README.md

 - Open the zip file or clone the git repo
 - From the project root folder, run the following in the terminal:
 	- `npm install` to install dependencies
-	- `npm run build` to build the project and start the http-server
+	- `npm run build` to build the project and start the http-server - app can now be accessed on the address shown in the terminal
 	- `npm run test` to run the Unit Tests
 	- `npm run build:dev` to build the project with unminified code
 	- `npm run build:prod` to build the production version of the project